angelinemarcelle/C-FinalProject/README.md

-# ENGG1340FinalProject
-ENGG1340 C++ Final Project Group 9.
+## ENGG1340 Final Project - Group 9
+CARD CASINO 🃏💲
+---
 Welcome to the Card Casino Game.
 We have 3 mini games for you to play.
 You can play alone, with a partner, and with 3 other players.
 To start, every player will get $1000.
 Every game will have an initial wager that will be decided in every start of a game.
 Every player can get more money with every win they get by playing the games.

+Card Match
+---
 Our first mini game is Card Match, a single player memory game.
 In this game, you will be challenged to memorize cards within a limited time frame.

 To play, follow these simple steps: